synw/django-changefeed/README.md

 be updated, otherwise it will be created.

-To handle the data changes create a `changeflow.py` file in your project directory (where settings.py is) and tweak the flow handlers to do whatever you want (like sending some data to a websocket for example):
+To handle the data changes create a `changeflow.py` file in your project directory (where settings.py is) and use a `flow handlers` function to do whatever you want (like sending some data to a websocket for example):

   ```python
 # this function will be triggered on every change in the Rethinkdb data